A Diary of Chuji's Travels: Reception

 In Kinema Junpōs poll of the best Japanese films of 1927, part two was number one and part three was number four.
+The British Film Institute listed the complete picture as the best Japanese film of 1927, praising Denjirō Ōkōchi's performance and the "flair and flamboyance" of Daisuke Itō's direction.

 Versions

 If the original three parts were projected together, the entire film would have totaled over four hours.
 The currently restored print combines the discovered sections into one film.
 A further digital restoration was undertaken in 2011.